 Bailey is a 9 year kitty that lost the only family he ever knew when they adopted a dog.
 Bailey got too scared and stressed out and they decided to surrender him.
 When he came to our rescue we found out that he had some neurological problems.
 These problems makes him walk a little strange and have a somewhat vague stare.
 He chirps, loves catnip toys, dinner and is a social fellow.

 In the care of a foster family, Bailey has since blossomed into a charming and chatty fellow, although quirky due to his condition.
 He consistently uses his litter box, but he is not able to empty his bladder fully.
 For this reason, when his belly is pressed against his bed he may leak urine - this can be managed by putting a pee pad that can be easily changed or helping him express his bladder.

 We are looking for a temporary or forever home for Bailey.
 If you have the heart, time, and space to give this fantastic cat a temporary home, the rescue will cover the veterinary expenses, his medicine, and his food.
-Your responsibility is administering medication and, most importantly, giving this handsome guy your love.
+Your responsibility is administering medication three times a day and, most importantly, giving this handsome guy your love.
 In this case, Please email email@example.com to learn more about him and set up a visit (he is not in our adoption facility although he does come to visit a couple of times a week)

 .If you're interested in giving Bailey a forever home, please email email@example.com to set up a meet and greet.